Edualk12/homelab-monitoring-zabbix/README.md

 ![snmp](https://github.com/Edualk12/homelab-monitoring-zabbix/blob/main/images/item%20prototype%202.png)

-This metric shows that I need to convert it into bits and add a change for second preprocessing step for it to work in a graph and multiply to convert the bytes into bits to match the standard way of measurement.
+This metric shows that I need to convert it into bits and add a "change per second" preprocessing step to convert the cumulative byte counter into a throughput value, then multiply it by 8 to convert bytes to bits.

 ![snmp](https://github.com/Edualk12/homelab-monitoring-zabbix/blob/main/images/oid%204.png)

 ### I also configured one LLD trigger:
 ![snmp](https://github.com/Edualk12/homelab-monitoring-zabbix/blob/main/images/oid%206.png)

-The expression last(/Engenius Switch/if.s tatus[{#SNMPINDEX}]=2
+last(/EnGenius Switch/if.status[{#SNMPINDEX}])=2
-This means it gets the information from Engenius Switch host and looks at the if.status (interface status) if the value matches with 2 which is equal to down which I’ve also included in the value mapping to make it easier to interpret.
+This expression retrieves the interface status from the EnGenius switch host.
+If the value equals 2, the interface is considered down based on the configured value mapping.

 ### 1 -> up
 ### 2 -> down